UoB-DSMP-2023-24/dsmp-2024-group-36/README.md

 # Group Repository for the Data Science Mini-Project (EMATM0050)

 ## Please edit the fields below with your information
-Group Number: 36
+Group Number:

-Problem Assigned: Use pandas to complete the basic sorting of data
+Problem Assigned:

-Group Members: Wei Wei
+Group Members: